soberwp/controller/README.md

 #### Inheriting the Tree/Heirarchy;

-By default, Controller overrides it's template heirarchy.
+By default, each Controller overrides the template heirarchy.

 You can inherit the WordPress heirarchy Controllers by implementing the Tree.